• Skip to primary navigation

 I know this could be controversial as they might want you to do this every night but I think the first night that they start with these feelings if they really need you, it won’t hurt staying with them.
 I did this the first night and it really helped.
 We had a chat the following morning and explained that I did this to comfort her as it was her first experience with this feeling about this story but it wouldn’t happen again.

 The following nights we did the whole routine and I only stayed until she fell asleep.
-She likes to have either me or Nick staying in the room for a little bit until she is asleep.
+She likes to have either me or Nick stay in the room for a little bit until she is asleep.
 We don’t mind doing this.
 Soon she will be begging us to get out of her room, LOL, so it is okay to enjoy the little time we have left before she is officially a teenager!

 We followed all the above steps every night for the first 4 days.
-The remaining nights we were able to miss a few things like rescue remedy, she didn’t need to see the windows double locked anymore, etc. She still likes to listen to the Calm app audios.
+The remaining nights we were able to miss a few things like rescue remedy, she didn’t need to see the windows double locked anymore, etc. She still likes to listen to the Calm app audio.
 She finds them very relaxing so she does that every night still.

 These are all the things that we did to keep her calm and eventually, she forgot about this story and she was back to normal.
 And the most important factor was giving her extra love and being understanding.
 It can be traumatic for them so it is important to be patient.
-It will go away, some kids would take longer than other but it will eventually go away.
+It will go away, some kids would take longer than others but it will eventually go away.

 Have you had a similar experience before?
 If yes, what did you do?
 What else can you add to this list?

-*Disclosure: Contain some affiliate links.
+*Disclosure: Contains some affiliate links.

 Thanks for stopping by,